YassineTemessek/LinguisticComparison/README.md

 - Large datasets live under `data/raw/` and are **not committed** by default.
 - Generated outputs under `data/processed/`, `OpenAI/output/`, and `Gemini/output/` are **not committed** by default.

+If you want to use prebuilt `data/processed/` outputs without rebuilding locally, see `docs/RELEASE_ASSETS.md` (Release zip + temporary Google Drive mirror).

 ## Layout

 - `OpenAI/`: OpenAI-side scripts + local outputs